 Applying to court if there is no Power of Attorney

-Yet waiting until your relative has lost capacity to get power of attorney granted makes the process far more costly and difficult.
+If obtaining a Power of Attorney is not done before your relative has lost capacity, attempting to gain control of their finances or making welfare decisions can be far more costly and difficult.
 If this happens you will need to take the matter to court to obtain a deputyship order.

 Having your lasting power of attorney arranged before your relative is no longer able to legally agree is the easiest way of having it set up, as well as the best way to ensure everyone is happy with the decision.